 Applying the “Gate Control Theory”

 Have you ever wondered how pain really works beyond the bodies response to a physical injury?
-Well, that’s not easy to sum up in a blog post, but what I do want to cover in this post, is the Gate Control Theory of Pain.
+Well, that’s not easy to sum up in a blog post, but what I do want to cover in this post, is the Gate Control Theory of Pain, and give you some alternative ways to look at the pieces of pain and the amplification process.

-Honestly, pain science can come across incredibly offensive if delivered wrong to a chronic pain patient.
-And it really can come from a place of ignorance or assumption at worst, and lack of empathy or poor tone not helping at best…
+Frankly, pain science can come across incredibly offensive if delivered wrong to a chronic pain patient.
+It can come from a place of ignorance or assumption at worst, and lack of empathy or poor tone not helping at best, creating inadvertent harm that affects a patient long into the future.

-But understanding what results in pain and how it really works beyond a physical site of injury is absolutely critical, because it affects what we believe we can do about it and how we inherently feel about our situation.
+But understanding what results in worsening pain and how it really works beyond a physical site of injury is absolutely critical, because it affects what we believe we can do about it and how we inherently feel about our situation.
+How clinicians communicate this matters.

-If you don’t think it you can change anything, it sure would be.
-But if you are open minded to understanding how you can manage pain, it immediately can be less depressing.
-In fact I’d argue that to be able to more effectively manage pain, you have to understand how it works and believe you can affect it.
+If you don’t think it you can change anything, it is depressing.
+But if you are open minded to understanding how you can affect pain, it immediately creates optimism.
+In fact I’d argue that to be able to more effectively manage pain, you have to understand how it works and believe you can impact it.

 That’s what I’ve made my mission in a lot of ways.
-To help patients be inspired around the fact that there are a lot of other variables at play besides what we think creates pain.
+To help patients be inspired around the fact that there are a lot of other variables at play, and there are different theories and analogies to make sense of it.

-When the gate is wide open, more pain signals get through than when the gate is closed.
-And instead of being completely open or shut, the gate is open to varying degrees.
+When the gate is ‘wide open’, more pain signals get through than when the gate is closed more narrowly.
+Instead of being completely open or shut, the gate is open to varying degrees.

 Some things that OPEN the gate wider?